 Who and what are your biggest inspirations and influences on the way you approach the keyboard?

 When I left Juilliard I opened up to a lot of artists beyond the classical world.
 I got really into Chick Corea, who we unfortunately lost recently.
-Even though I’ve never been a big jazz fusion guy, one of his albums in particular Now He Sings, Now He Stops was very pivotal in opening me up to new possibilities that I could go into with chords and rhythms.
+Even though I’ve never been a big jazz fusion guy, one of his albums in particular Now He Sings, Now He Sobs was very pivotal in opening me up to new possibilities that I could go into with chords and rhythms.
 My most forceful inspiration was Keith Emerson and the Tarkus album he did with Emerson Lake and Palmer.
 That was the first time I heard the kind of power and might one could have with keyboards.
 Some other guys that influenced me were Rick Wakeman and Patrick Moraz.
 As far as bands go, certain groups at that time were major influences bringing me to where I am today, like Genesis, King Crimson, Yes and Gentle Giant—these amazing, progressive rock groups.
 I saw multiple concerts of Gentle Giant, I thought they were so cool.
 They all played different instruments and there was a lot of counterpoint going on.
 It was kind of mind blowing because there’s just not enough counterpoint in rock music.

 How do your musical ideas evolve?
 What happens between the initial idea for a project and the finished product?